 This information can prove to be very helpful, and should be used as guidelines when developing a position description for the duties and responsibilities of a single job.

 Selecting a Job Classification, Job Category and Job Title

 If you are unsure which class title to select, first review the Higher Education State Job Classifications provided by the S.C.
-Budget and Control Board.
+Department of Administration.
 On the site, you will be prompted to select a job classification from a dropdown menu (noted by letters A through L), and then you will choose a job category (specified by double letters such as AA, AB, and so on).